Amitabh Thakur: Clash with Mulayam Singh Yadav government

+Ramvir Singh Yadav.
+Ramveer Singh was a close relative of then Chief Minister, UP and Samajwadi Party Supremo Mulayam Singh Yadav.
+This finally led to an incidence of alleged assault and manhandling with Amitabh Thakur.
+Mulayam Singh Yadav clearly told Amitabh not to register any case in this matter.
+Despite the oral order, Thakur got a First Information Report (FIR) registered in this matter at Eka police station.
+This led to Thakur extensively suffering at the hands of Mulayam Singh Government.

+Clash with Mayawati government

-In April 2008, Thakur was selected for the four-year Fellow Programme in Management (FPM) at IIM Lucknow.
-He approached the Government to grant him a study leave for the course and later approached the Lucknow Bench of Central Administrative Tribunal in April 2009.
-The Tribunal ordered the state government to make a decision on his leave request, to which the government rejected Thakur's request for study leave, on false pretext of lack of IPS officers.
-Thakur then again approached the Tribunal and got Extra-ordinary leave (i.e., leave without salary).
-He joined IIM Lucknow, completed his FPM course and kept on pursuing his Study leave case, which he won first from the Central Administrative Tribunal and later also from Allahabad High Court, after which the State Government was forced to give his the entire salary for this period.
+Amitabh Thakur had another altercation with Government in 2008–09.
+At that time, Bahujan Samaj Party (BSP) suprempo Mayawati was the Chief Minister.
+Amitabh was selected for the four-year Fellow Programme in Management (FPM) at IIM Lucknow through the prestigious Common Admission Test (CAT).
+He approached the Government to grant him a study leave for the course.
+The Home Department refused the study leave merely to harass Amitabh.
+Amitabh approached the Lucknow Bench of Central Administrative Tribunal and got Extraordinary leave (i.e., leave without salary) sanctioned.
+He joined IIM Lucknow and stayed there for 02 years without any salary.
+He completed his FPM course and came back to service.
+Later he won his study leave case from the Central Administrative Tribunal and Allahabad High Court.
+Finally the State Government was forced to give his the entire salary for this period in June 2012.
 This study leave case is regarded as an important struggle in service matter issues.

+Clash with Akhilesh Yadav government

-In December 2014, Thakur's wife Nutan Thakur filed a complaint against the state's mining minister Gayatri Prasad Prajapati, before the Lok Ayukta (anti-corruption ombudsman).
+Amitabh Thakur had his third set of direct altercations with Government in 2014–2017.
+Samajwadi Party leader Akhilesh Yadav was the Chief Minister at that time.
+In December 2014, Thakur's wife Dr Nutan Thakur filed a complaint against the state's mining minister Gayatri Prasad Prajapati, before the Lok Ayukta (anti-corruption ombudsman).
 She alleged that the minister was involved in illegal mining activities.
 Thakur approached the Central Government, seeking protection for his family.

 In January 2015, a woman filed a rape case against Amitabh Thakur, while he was posted as IG (Civil Defence).
 The woman alleged that Nutan Thakur promised her assistance in getting a government job, and asked her to come to the Thakurs' residence in Gomti Nagar, where she was allegedly raped.
 The Thakurs dismissed the complaint as bogus, saying that it had been filed and framed in response to Nutan's complaint against the minister, and that the complainant was related to a Samajwadi Party leader.